Arizona appeals court upholds Jodi Arias' murder conviction

-PHOENIX — The Arizona Court of Appeals on Tuesday upheld Jodi Arias' first-degree murder conviction and life sentence in the 2008 killing of her former boyfriend.
+PHOENIX — The Arizona Court of Appeals on Tuesday upheld Jodi Arias' first-degree murder conviction and life prison sentence in the 2008 killing of her former boyfriend.

 Arias' lawyers had argued that a prosecutor's misconduct and a judge's failure to control news coverage during the case deprived her of the right to a fair trial.